 Voice: Syntax

 Syntax plays a crucial role in shaping the voice of a piece of writing.
 By choosing certain sentence structures and word orders, writers can convey different tones, moods, and perspectives.
-For example, a writer might use short, simple sentences to create a sense of urgency or excitement, or they might use longer, more complex sentences to convey a sense of depth and complexity
+For example, a writer might use short, simple sentences to create a sense of urgency or excitement, or they might use longer, more intricate sentences such as compound-complex sentences to convey a sense of depth and complexity

 Here are a few examples of how syntax can shape the voice of a piece of writing: